Hawes Mechanical Television Archive by James T. Hawes, AA9DT

 Block diagram of mechanical TV receiver

-Simple display driver for mechanical television.
+Pictures from three transistors!
 Between 1928 and 1931, a video amplifier consisted of three tubes.
 (See 1928 schematic.)
 I wanted to accomplish the same function with three transistors.
 Better still, two of the transistors would be in one Darlington package.
 After I tinkered in the shop for a few days, the project worked!

 My circuit provides the entire video electronics and the video display for a mechanical television receiver.
 See the block diagram above.
 Build my circuit, and you'll have the equivalent of diagram blocks 2, 3 and 4.